Job scripts are submitted to the batch system using the

 qsub command.
 Be sure to submit your job on the system you want your job to run on.

-The batch systems on the two clusters are entirely separate; neither knows anything about the jobs queued or running on the other system.
+The batch systems on different clusters are entirely separate; one knows anything about the jobs queued or running on other systems.
 You may edit your batch scripts anywhere, but you must submit and monitor your jobs from a login node on the system where you want to run.

 Most jobs on our system are submitted as scripts with no command-line options.
 If your script is in a file named “